macabdul9/Adaptil/README.md

 # Adaptil
 Investigating the Domain Robustness of Distilled Models and Pre-training models.
 Most of the experiment in this repo was presented in [Pretrained Transformers Improve Out-of-Distribution Robustness](https://arxiv.org/abs/2004.06100).
+Did not train models for few tasks due to minimal shift in distribution.

 ## Tasks and Domains:
 - Sentiment Analysis (IMDB, SST2)